psrenergy-docs/ncp-release-notes/docs/home.md

 ## New features

 * Solver updated to the Xpress Suite Optimization 8.8.
-* Added the possibility to define an additional minimum power limit for Secondary Spinning Reserve assignation of Hydro Units.
+* Added the possibility to define an additional minimum power limit for Secondary Spinning Reserve assignment of Hydro Units.
-* Added the possibility to define an additional maximum power limit for Secondary Spinning Reserve assignation of Hydro Units.
+* Added the possibility to define an additional maximum power limit for Secondary Spinning Reserve assignment of Hydro Units.
 * Included some enhancements associated to hydro unit production modelling.
 * Included the data set path reading using parameters.
 * Added the possibility to define integral fuel contracts.